Armoured fighting vehicles of the Irish Army: Peerless armoured car

-Lancia Armoured Car
+Lancia armoured car

 The Lancia armoured cars were built by the Great Southern and Western Railway workshops, Dublin, in 1921 for the Royal Irish Constabulary.
 111 Lancias were received by the Irish National Army and all were disposed of by 1937.
 As many as fifty Lancias were fitted with railway wheels and used by the Railway Protection, Repair and Maintenance Corps for railway patrols.

 Vickers Mk.
-D Tank
+D tank

 The Vickers Mk.
 D was a one-off design built for the Irish Free State and delivered in 1929.
 It was developed from the Vickers Medium Mark II tank but had a more powerful, water cooled, rear mounted, 6-cylinder Sunbeam Amazon petrol engine, developing 170 bhp at 2100 rpm and a 6 pdr gun was fitted.
 As many as four Vickers .303 machine guns could be fitted.
 When the tank was scrapped in 1940 the 6 pounder gun was removed and used as an anti-tank weapon.